 On the other hand, Tower of Fantasy is quite obviously an MMORPG, which should be the biggest telltale sign that it falls in a completely different genre.
 It is obvious whenever the player first loads into a server and notices the server load or limit, as well as other players in their world.

 Both are action-based games, and both entail a combat system, a gacha system, and an anime aesthetic that is being adapted to invite weebs and anime-fanatics alike to pull for their desired waifus and husbandos.
-You might find our Tower of Fantasy Best Weapons guide if you want to stick to meta and obliterate enemies in-game.

 Making A Character